Workspace Site Auth

 Related

-- Keycloak integration — platform realm
+- IdPlane integration — platform realm

 - Shell authentication — app developer JWT flow